WiseHorror/Gogma-Artian-Roll-Planner/README.md

 ## What Works

 - Predicting Gogma Artian set and group skill resets.
-- Selecting a desired set skill and group skill in game.
+- Selecting a desired Gogma set skill and group skill.
 - Showing the exact number of **Reset Skills** actions needed.
 - Predicting the five base Artian reinforcement bonuses assigned when a weapon is forged.